dts-uep/OnlineTrainning/README.md

 * seaborn: 0.13.2

 ## **Note**
-* Data for analysis was stimulated.
+* Data for analysis was simulated